-Find out the best time to visit Oceania and its breathtaking attractions.
+When is the best time to visit Oceania?

 One thing you should remember, as Oceania is on the southern hemisphere, the seasons are inverted.
 For example, if you visit Australia in December expecting the coldness of winter, you will find yourself in glorious sunshine.
 Instead, Summer in Oceania is during December, January, February.

 January is the warmest month of the year with average temperatures around 70°F – 75°F. It is also peak tourist season, for visitors and locals alike, and the country is alive with events and concerts.
 With 14-15 hrs of sunlight in a day, there is a lot you can do this time of the year.

 - Hike the trails of Mount Cook National Park